 4. Banana and graham crackers

-5. Banana Mini Muffins (an easy egg-free choice)
+5. Banana Mini Muffins (can be an easy egg-free choice)

 6. Blueberries